StandartCoder/DiMoPa/README.md

 <!-- Getting Started -->
 ## 🛠 Getting Started

-Simply double-click the Start-File to launch the panel.
+Simply double-click the start file to launch the panel, if you are using an Unix/Linux just use `.\start.sh`.
 <br/>

 <!-- Installation -->